MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 1. From list of sites, select **Edit** to open design studio

-1. Select the 3 dotes next page that you want to manage permissions for and choose 'Page settings'
+1. Select the ellipses next page that you want to manage permissions for and choose **Page Settings**.

 1. On the dialogue select **Permissions** tab

 The options under **Permissions** vary depending on the page you've selected.
 For example, the options for a parent page will be different from the options for the child page that inherited permissions from the parent page.

+## Options for page permissions

 Let's look at different options for managing permissions for a page.